apple/foundationdb/html/_sources/backups.rst.txt

   ``--expire_before_version <VERSION>``
     Specifies the cutoff by a database commit version.

-Optionally, the user can specify a minimum RESTORABILITY guarauntee with one of the following options.
+Optionally, the user can specify a minimum RESTORABILITY guarantee with one of the following options.

   ``--restorable_after_timestamp <DATETIME>``
     Specifies that the backup must be restorable to DATETIME and later.
 Requires a cluster file and will use version/timestamp metadata in the database to convert DATETIME to a database commit version.
 DATETIME must be in the form "YYYY-MM-DD.HH:MI:SS" in UTC.